A delicious smoked gouda cheeseburger made with your favorite beer. Perfect for summer grilling!

 - salt and pepper to taste

-- 1 cup fresh arugula (or whatever greens you have handy!)
+- 1 packed cup fresh arugula (or whatever greens you have handy!)

 - Cut four slices off of the smoked gouda and set aside.
 You'll use these slices to top the burgers later.

-- Cut remaining smoked gouda into small cubes, about 1/6 of an inch.
+- Cut remaining smoked gouda into small cubes (about 1/4 inch across).

 - Add cubed gouda, ground beef, sliced green onions, beer, breadcrumbs, Worcestershire, salt and pepper to a medium bowl.
 Use your hands or a sturdy spatula to mix everything together until well combined.